Request a Quote

 4C mailboxes are “clustered” style community mailboxes designed for centralized mail delivery.
 This includes CBU mailboxes (or cluster box units), which are free-standing and mounted on a pedestal, plus other types of STD-4C compliant cluster mailboxes that are mounted on (or in) a wall, a kiosk, or an outdoor mailbox shelter.

-Do I need a STD-4C compliant mailbox system?
+Do I need an STD-4C-compliant mailbox system?

 Yes.
 As of October 5, 2006, all new construction and major renovation projects require the new “4C” postal standard mailbox units that are U.S. Postal Service compliant.

-What makes the new STD-4C compliant mailbox system different?
+What makes the new STD-4C-compliant mailbox system different?

 The USPS changed several factors with the new STD-4C compliant mailbox system: